I usually reserve video for my Becker's Video Hunt Blog but decided to include it here too. Enjoy.

 1. He ah, you ah, they, umm, like WHAT!?

 AT&T fired President John Walter after nine months, saying he lacked intellectual leadership.
 He received a $26 million severance package.
-Perhaps it's not Walter who's lacking intelligence.
+Perhaps it's not Walter who's lacking intelligence.2.
+Close to closing the case.

 Police in Oakland, CA, spent two hours attempting to subdue a gunman who had barricaded himself inside his home.
 After firing ten tear gas canisters, officers discovered that the man was standing beside them in the police line, shouting, 'Please come out and give yourself up.'